People who weren’t covered by their health insurance for the cost of Harvoni, the first known drug to cure hepatitis C.

 What’s Going On?

-Attorneys working with ClassAction.org have reason to believe that some health insurance companies are wrongfully denying coverage for Harvoni for early-stage hepatitis C in an attempt to save money at the expense of patients’ health.
-The attorneys are now investigating whether class action lawsuits can be filed to help patients get the coverage they deserve.
+Attorneys working with ClassAction.org are investigating whether some health insurance companies are wrongfully denying coverage for Harvoni for early-stage hepatitis C in an attempt to save money at the expense of patients’ health.
+It's possible that class action lawsuits could be filed to help patients get the coverage they deserve.

 How Could a Class Action Help?

 A successful case could order insurance companies to change the way they handle coverage for hepatitis treatment and help recover money for patients whose insurers didn’t cover their prescriptions.

 If you were denied coverage for your Harvoni prescription, fill out the form on this page.
 One of the attorneys handling this investigation may then reach out to you directly to explain more about your rights and why you may be owed money from your health insurer.